AmandaHuangTM/FederatedLearning_credit_assessment/README.md

 Federated Learning is adopted to protect data privacy.
 Deep Learning approach is used for constructing tailored credit assessment method for MSMEs.

-In this section, we mainly focus on Vertical Federated Learning.

 ## Packages
 1. **PySyft** - Federated Learning structure